Epidemiology of cancer: Incidence of a second cancer in survivors

-In the developed world, one in three people will develop cancer during their lifetimes.
+In 2003, in the developed world, one in three people developed cancer during their lifetimes.
 If all cancer patients survived and cancer occurred randomly, the normal lifetime odds of developing a second primary cancer (not the first cancer spreading to a new site) would be one in nine.
-However, cancer survivors have an increased risk of developing a second primary cancer, and the odds are about two in nine.
+However, cancer survivors have an increased risk of developing a second primary cancer, and the odds in 2003 were about one in 4.5.
 About half of these second primaries can be attributed to the normal one-in-nine risk associated with random chance.

 The increased risk is believed to be primarily due to the same risk factors that produced the first cancer, such as the person's genetic profile, alcohol and tobacco use, obesity, and environmental exposures, and partly due, in some cases, to the treatment for the first cancer, which might have included mutagenic chemotherapeutic drugs or radiation.
-Cancer survivors may also be more likely to comply with recommended screening, and thus may be more likely than average to detect cancers.
+Cancer survivors may be more likely to comply with recommended screening, and may be more likely than average to detect cancers.

 Children

-Childhood cancer and cancer in adolescents is rare (about 150 cases per million yearly in the US).
-Leukemia (usually acute lymphoblastic leukemia) is the most common cancer in children aged 1–14 in the U.S., followed by the central nervous system cancers, neuroblastoma, Wilms' tumor, and non-Hodgkin's lymphoma.
-Statistics from the SEER program of the US NCI demonstrate that childhood cancers increased 19% between 1975 and 1990, mainly due to an increased incidence in acute leukemia.
+In 2008, childhood cancer and cancer in adolescents was rare, at about 150 cases per million yearly in the US.
+In 2008, leukemia, usually acute lymphoblastic leukemia, was the most common cancer in children aged 1–14 in the U.S., followed by the central nervous system cancers, neuroblastoma, Wilms' tumor, and non-Hodgkin's lymphoma.
+Childhood cancers increased 19% between 1975 and 1990, mainly due to an increased incidence in acute leukemia.
 Since 1990, incidence rates have decreased.

 Infants

 The age of peak incidence of cancer in children occurs during the first year of life, in infants.
 The average annual incidence in the United States, 1975–1995, was 233 per million infants.
 Several estimates of incidence exist.
-According to SEER, in the United States:
+According to SEER, in the United States in 1999: